JohnIvn/AHS_AIMS/README.md

-## AHS AIMS — Appointments and Admin System
+## AHS IAWS — Information and Appointment Website for Amparo High School

 This repository contains a React + Vite frontend and a NestJS + Prisma backend for managing staff sign-up/sign-in, admin profile, password changes, appointment decisions, and Google Sheets integration for form responses.
 Email notifications are sent via SMTP.